ms-van3t-devs/ms-van3t/README.md

 # Sample V2V example and V2V applications

-*ms-van3t* currently supports two stacks/communication technologies for V2V:
+*ms-van3t* currently supports three stacks/communication technologies for V2V:
-- 802.11p (sample program name: `v2v-80211p`)
+- 802.11p (sample program name: `v2v-emergencyVehicleAlert-80211p`)
-- C-V2X Mode 4 (sample program name: `v2v-cv2x`)
+- LTE-V2X Mode 4 (sample program name: `v2v-emergencyVehicleAlert-cv2x`)
+- NR-V2X Mode 2 (sample program name: `v2v-emergencyVehicleAlert-nrv2x`))

 To run the program:

 `./ns3 run "v2v-emergencyVehicleAlert-cv2x"` or
-`./ns3 run "v2v-emergencyVehicleAlert-80211p"`
+`./ns3 run "v2v-emergencyVehicleAlert-80211p"` or
+`./ns3 run "v2v-emergencyVehicleAlert-nrv2x"`

 *  Nodes are created in the ns3 simulation as vehicle enters the SUMO simulation
-*  A full C-V2X or 802.11p stack is implemented at lower layers
+*  A full NR-V2X, LTE-V2X or 802.11p stack is implemented at lower layers

 In this example, every vehicle that enters the scenario will start sending CAMs with a frequency between *1 Hz* and *10 Hz* (according to the ETSI standards).
 The vehicles are divided into "passenger" vehicles (i.e., normal vehicles) and "emergency" vehicles.